 Cataracts form when the natural lens in the eye becomes cloudy, usually as a result of the normal aging process.
 When cataracts progress to the point that they significantly impair vision, cataract surgery may be necessary to restore useful vision.
 An artificial lens implant is placed in the eye during the procedure to focus vision and minimize the need for thick glasses.

 4 Stages of Cataract Development

 Cataract progression varies with each individual and is dependent on the type of cataract and other accelerating risk factors such as age, exposure to UV rays and use of certain medications.
 Understanding the different stages of cataract development is useful in planning treatment and monitoring your vision.

 A critical component of the evaluation for cataract surgery is the determination of the strength of the lens implant.
 Vantage Eye Center has the very latest in technology to maximize the accuracy of this calculation, the IOL Master.
 The IOL Master performs an individual analysis of the patient's eye, performing dozens of measurements in a matter of seconds.
 These measurements are then used to determine the appropriate strength of the lens implant for that particular eye.
 Though other, less modern techniques can be used to make this calculation, no other technology matches the precision of this instrument, which is accurate to the hundredth of a millimeter.

-Vantage Eye surgeons also offer 'dropless' cataract surgery.
-After cataract surgery, patient typically need to place multiple eye drops in the eye, many times during the day for the first two weeks after surgery.
-This can be a nuisance due to the medication schedule, and costly, since some of the drops can be pricy.
-Our surgeons can now replace all those post-operative drops with an injection given at the end of surgery.
-If this interests you, ask your Vantage Eye surgeon during your visit.
+Vantage Eye surgeons also offer less drops with their cataract surgery.
+After cataract surgery, the patient typically needs to place multiple eye drops in the eye many times during the day for the first two weeks after surgery.
+This can be a nuisance due to the medication schedule and cost.
+Our surgeons can now place medications into and around the eye during surgery to minimize the need for you to instill your own drops following your surgical procedure.

 For more information on the Advanced Technology Lens program, click here.